matthewhammer/ic-mini-terminal/README.md

-* When the interactive user holds down SHIFT key, she **queries** the game server via `queryKeyDown` with a key buffer that expands with each new key press, and the test server re-runs the graphics processing for each key of the buffer each time, and redraws.
+* When the interactive user holds down SHIFT key, she **queries** the game server via `queryKeyDown` with a key buffer that expands with each new key press, and the server re-runs the graphics processing for each key of the buffer each time, and redraws.

-* Since it uses only a _query message_ to the server (not an _update_ message), this processing is repeated for each key (a quadratic expansion, in the limit), but it does not require consensus, so while redundant, the overall response time is about *ten times faster* than doing a real update to the server state.
+* Since it uses only a _query message_ to the game server (not an _update_ message), this processing is repeated for each key (a quadratic expansion, in the limit), but it does not require consensus, so while redundant, the overall response time is about *ten times faster* than doing a real update to the server state.